bford/bford.github.io/_drafts/apple.md

 not only by the software maker but also by a threshold number of the designated witnesses.
-In essence, the device does not accept any software image unless it arrives with a cryptographic ``proof'' that this *particular* software image has been publicly observed by - and placed under the scrutiny of - a decentralized group of independent parties scattered around the world in different jurisdictions.
+In essence, the device does not accept any software image unless it arrives with a cryptographic &ldquo;proof&rdquo;
+that this *particular* software image has been publicly observed by &ndash;
+and placed under the scrutiny of &ndash;
+a decentralized group of independent parties scattered around the world in different jurisdictions.